Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Introduction

 \subsection{Related work}

-Chaturantabut and Sorensen~\cite{chaturantabut2010} introduced DEIM for reduced-order modeling of high-dimensional nonlinear differential equations.
+Barrault et al.~\cite{barrault2004} introduced Empirical Interpolation Method (EIM) for reduced-order modeling of partial differential equations.
+Later, Sorensen and Chaturantabut~\cite{chaturantabut2010} developed the finite-dimensional version of EIM, known as Discrete Empirical Interpolation Method (DEIM).
 DEIM is in principle similar to Proper Orthogonal Decomposition (POD) in the sense that it projects the full-order dynamics onto a lower dimensional linear subspace.
 But unlike POD which uses an orthogonal projection, DEIM involves a carefully chosen oblique projection.
 This oblique projection significantly reduces the computational cost of evaluating the nonlinear terms in the differential equation.

 Manohar et al.~\cite{manohar2018} demonstrated that DEIM can also be used to approximate a function from its discrete values.
 This is particularly useful for reconstructing a spatially distributed physical quantity from partial observational data.
 In practice, the observations are obtained from a set of sensors which make measurements of the function values.